KastenTaco/zmk-config-sofle-sean/README.md

 ## Keyboard

-This keyboard is designed for low profile Kailh Choc V1 switches.
+This keyboard is designed for low-profile Kailh Choc V1 switches.
 Choc switches generally have shorter actuation.
 In short, this allows keys to activate even quicker than the classic MX switches.
 On top of that, low profile keys are thought to be more ergonomic.

-The keyboard origninally came with [Kailh Choc V1 Red Pro Switches](https://www.littlekeyboards.com/products/kailh-choc-pro-low-profile-switches?variant=32328459681859).
+The keyboard originally came with [Kailh Choc V1 Red Pro Switches](https://www.littlekeyboards.com/products/kailh-choc-pro-low-profile-switches?variant=32328459681859).
 These linear switches come in at 35g of actuation force.
 A lightweight actuation translates to quicker keypresses and even quicker reaction times for gaming.

 ![keyboard image](img/seankeeb.jpg)

 ## Case
-The case is a fully custom and self designed.
+The case is fully custom and self-designed.
 It comes with a gasket mount for increased comfort and best possible sound.
-The stl files for the case can be found within the repository.
+The STL files for the case can be found within the repository.

 ![keyboard image](img/seankeebback.jpg)

 ## Keymap
 If you would like to make changes to the layout, let me know.
 It's super straightforward and something we can do together.
 There are MANY features we can add.
-Some of those are: Comgos, Tap Dancing, Home Row Mods, Tap-Hold Behavior, and some really elaborate Macros.
+Some of those are Combos, Tap Dancing, Home Row Mods, Tap-Hold Behavior, and some elaborate Macros.
 More information on what all you can do is here [ZMK Firmware](https://zmk.dev/).

-This is the keyboards keymap including layer shifts:
+This is the keyboard's keymap including layer shifts:
 ![keymap image](img/sofle.svg)

 ## RGB
-The keyboard comes with per key RGB lighting.
+The keyboard comes with per-key RGB lighting.
-Be aware; the LEDs use a lot of power and will cause your battery to drain quickly.
+Be aware; that the LEDs use a lot of power and will cause your battery to drain quickly.
 For a quick instruction on how hue and saturation work check out this [link](http://www.differencebetween.net/miscellaneous/difference-between-hue-and-saturation/).
-In a nutshell, you can change the color by adjusting hue.
+In a nutshell, you can change the color by adjusting the hue.
 By decreasing saturation, the colors will become fainter.
 When saturation is zero, the LEDs are white.
-At 100% saturation the LEDs shine in the color specified by the hue setting.
+At 100% saturation, the LEDs shine in the color specified by the hue setting.

-To operate the LED's follow this instructions:
+To operate the LEDs follow these instructions:

 * Toggle RGB on/off:
-  * Enter 'raised' layer and press the right encoder.
+  * Enter the 'raised' layer and press the right encoder.

 * Hue Increase/Decrease:
   * To increase Hue, enter the 'raised' layer and press '7'.